-1. On the Wi-Fi Client page, in the Wireless Networks section, select the network to which you want to connect.
+1. On the Wi-Fi Client page, click the WIRELESS NETWORKS button and select the network to which you want to connect in the opened window.
 When you select a network, the Network name (SSID) and BSSID fields are filled in automatically.

-If you cannot find the needed network in the list, click the UPDATE LIST button.
+If you cannot find the needed network in the list, click the UPDATE LIST icon (

 2. If a password is needed to connect to the selected network, fill in the relevant field.
+Click the Show icon () to display the entered password.

-Figure 35.
+Figure 32.
 The page for configuring the Wi-Fi client.

-If you connect to a hidden network, from the Connecting to network list select the Connect to hidden network value.
-Then select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
+If you connect to a hidden network, select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
 Then select a needed value from the Network authentication list and then, if needed, enter the password in the relevant field.